Mary Gilmore: Recognition and legacy

 Dobell's 1957 portrait of Dame Mary Gilmore was a finalist in that year's Archibald Prize, and can be seen in the Art Gallery of NSW.

 In 1973 she was honoured on a postage stamp issued by Australia Post.

 A park in West Pennant Hills, Sydney is named in her honour.
 The park hosts a large flag pole and Australian flag with the location historically being the location of a signal flag for communication between the early settlements of Parramatta and Windsor.

 The Canberra suburb of Gilmore, the state highway Mary Gilmore Way (which runs east north east from Barmedman to Grenfell), a federal electorate, the Division of Gilmore and Gilmore Crescent in the Canberra suburb of Garran are named in her honour.

+Mary Gilmore Road is a major thoroughfare in the Wagga Wagga suburb of Brucedale.

 Gilmore was inducted onto the Victorian Honour Roll of Women in 2001.

 Gilmore's image appears on the second (1993–2017) and third series (2017–) Australian ten-dollar note, along with an illustration inspired by "No Foe Shall Gather Our Harvest" and, as part of the copy-protection microprint, the text of the poem itself.

 She was the great-great aunt of politician and later prime minister Scott Morrison, who in 2012, on the 50th anniversary of her death, delivered a tribute to her in federal parliament.

 In September 2019, Gilmore's poem, "No Foe Shall Gather Our Harvest" was read aloud by United States president Donald Trump during a state dinner for Australia in the presence of prime minister Morrison.